Elk Grove Community

 Elk Grove’s location provides easy access to two major freeways, the Sacramento International Airport, rail lines and two ports.
-The City of Elk Grove is known for an award winning school district, a variety of outstanding restaurants, an historical district, first-rate parks, and much more.
+The City of Elk Grove is known for an award winning school district, a variety of outstanding restaurants, a historical district, first-rate parks, and much more.
 Elk Grove has a prosperous business community that boasts a diversity of shops, services and promising careers.

 About Elk Grove

-In 1850, Elk Grove was established as a hotel stop and a stop for the stage.
+In 1850, Elk Grove was established as a hotel and a stop for the stage coach.
 It is located about 15 miles south of historic Sutter’s Fort and thus became a crossroads for business, entertainment, mail service and agriculture, and acted as home base for gold miners in nearby communities.
 After it played its part in the early gold rush and statehood history in California, a close-knit community evolved with a distinctly rural and western lifestyle.